Careers in the Arts

 WSU Career Services Office

-There are many other career paths.
-Talk with the Undergraduate Advisor in Art and Art History about these exciting possibilities.
+There are many other career paths with a degree in the Arts.
 For more information contact WSU Career Services.